JetBrains/teamcity-documentation/topics/git.md

 * If there are several lines with equal matching, the one below takes precedence.
 Everything that is matched by the wildcard will be shown as a branch name in the TeamCity interface.
 For example, `+:refs/heads/*` will match `refs/heads/feature1` branch, but in the TeamCity interface you'll see only `feature1` as a branch name.
 The short name of the branch is determined as follows:
-* if the line contains no brackets, then full line is used, if there are no patterns or part of line starting with the first pattern\-matched character to the last pattern\-matched character.
+* if the line contains no brackets, then full line is used, if there are no patterns or part of line starting with the first pattern-matched character to the last pattern-matched character.
 * if the line contains brackets, then part of the line within brackets is used.
 When branches are specified here, and if your build configuration has a VCS trigger and a change is found in some branch, TeamCity will trigger a build in this branch.

 ### Supported Git Protocols

 The following protocols are supported for Git repository URL:
-* ssh: (for example, `ssh://git.somwhere.org/repos/test.git`, `ssh://git@git.somwhereElse.org/repos/test.git`, scp\-like syntax: `git@git.somwhere.org:repos/test.git`)
+* ssh: (for example, `ssh://git.somwhere.org/repos/test.git`, `ssh://git@git.somwhereElse.org/repos/test.git`, SCP-like syntax: `git@git.somwhere.org:repos/test.git`)

 <note>